- Academic Programs

 No, you do not.
 You may attend any accredited institution in the state of Oregon, including community colleges, public, and private colleges/universities.
 You can also attend multiple colleges/universities while in EAP Oregon.
 Just keep your EAP Oregon advisor in the loop!

 Yes.
 You can apply to EAP Oregon twice.
-You can apply as a high school senior and again as either a first or second year college student.
-You cannot apply as a first year college student and then again as a second or third year college student.
+You can apply as a high school senior and again as a college student.
+You cannot apply as a first year college student and then again at a different time in college.
 If you are not admitted to EAP Oregon, you can complete your prerequisite coursework and then apply for admission to the Doctor of Pharmacy program through the regular admission process.